Vanille-N/website/data/treebor.0/src/interiormut.md

     - add a new child of `y` in the tree
     - give it the permissions `Reserved`
     - keep track of whether it has interior mutability or not as `ty_is_freeze`
-    - initialize `conflicted` as `false`
 - if `z` is a non-interior-mutable shared reference
     - perform the effects of a read access through `y`
     - add a new child of `y` in the tree
     - give it the permissions `Frozen`
 - otherwise give `z` the same tag as `y`, they are indistinguishable from now on

-**When entering a function**

-- add a protector to all reference arguments

-**When exiting a function**

-- perform an implicit read access to all locations of the protected pointers that were previously accessed

 **When reading through a pointer `y`**